cwatson1998/cis-6730-hw-spin/announcement.md

 }
 ```

-Feel free to use spin to simulate while developing to debug and make sure that your model works as expected.
-To simulate a file called my_file.pml from the command line, use `spin my_file.pml`.
+Feel free to use Spin to simulate while developing to debug and make sure that your model works as expected.
+To simulate a file called `my_file.pml` from the command line, use `spin my_file.pml`.
 It will probably run forever because your processes repeatedly try to enter the critical section.
 Use `spin -u100 my_file.pml` to simulate it for 100 steps and stop.
 See [this man page](https://spinroot.com/spin/Man/Spin.html) for more simulation options.
 You don't have to simulate if you don't want to- in the next part you will formally verify that your model is correct.

 ### Part 1b